TojalLab/signeR/inst/extdata/snv_help.md

 </tbody>
 </table>

-You can create a SNV matrix from VCF using the method
+You can create an SNV matrix from VCF using the method
 ```R
 genCountMatrixFromVcf
 ```
 from signeR package.
 See the [documentation](https://bioconductor.org/packages/release/bioc/vignettes/signeR/inst/doc/signeR-vignette.html#toc3) for more details.

 ## Columns
-The first columnn needs to contain the sample ID and other columns contain the 96 trinucleotide contexts.
+The first column needs to contain the sample ID and the other columns contain the 96 trinucleotide contexts.

 ## Rows
-Each row contain the sample ID and the counts for each trinucleotide contexts.
+Each row contains the sample ID and the counts for each trinucleotide context.

 ## Example file